vega/vega-lite/site/docs/parameter/parameter.md

 }
 ```

-Parameters are the basic building block in Vega-Lite's _grammar of interaction._ Parameters can either be simple variables, that can optionally be bound to input widgets (e.g., sliders or drop down menus), or more complex _selections_ that map user input (e.g., mouse clicks and drags) to data queries.
-Parameters can then be used throughout the remainder of the specification to determine encoding rules, filter data points, determine data extents, or in expression strings.
+Parameters are the basic building block in Vega-Lite's _grammar of interaction._ Parameters can either be simple variables or more complex _selections_ that map user input (e.g., mouse clicks and drags) to data queries.
+Parameters can be used throughout the remainder of the chart specification to determine encoding rules, filter data points, determine data extents, or in expression strings.
+They can also optionally be bound to input widgets (e.g., sliders or drop down menus).

 <!--prettier-ignore-start-->
 ## Documentation Overview